MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-configuration-manager.md

 ### Use different update channels for Office

-With Microsoft 365 Apps, you can control how frequently your users receive feature updates to their Office applications.
+With Microsoft 365 Apps, you can control how frequently your users receive feature updates.
 To do so, you choose an update channel for your users.
 For more information, see [Overview of update channels for Microsoft 365 Apps](overview-update-channels.md).

-In this article, we're using Semi-Annual Enterprise Channel (Preview) for your pilot group and Semi-Annual Enterprise Channel for the rest of your organization.
-You can, however, choose to deploy Current Channel, which provides users with the newest features of Office as soon as they're ready.
-In that scenario, you'd deploy Current Channel (Preview) to your pilot group.
+In this article, we're using Monthly Enterprise Channel, which provides users with new features on a monthly schedule.
+You can, however, choose to deploy Current Channel, which provides users with the newest features as soon as they're ready.

-A single Office installation package can only include one type of update channel, so each new update channel requires an additional package.
+A single Microsoft 365 Apps installation package can only include one type of update channel, so each new update channel requires an additional package.

-### Deploy Visio and Project alongside the core Office apps
+### Deploy Visio and Project alongside the core apps

-To deploy Visio and Project with Microsoft 365 Apps, you can include them as part of the Office application when building it in Configuration Manager.
+To deploy Visio and Project with Microsoft 365 Apps, you can include them as part of the application when building it in Configuration Manager.
 For more information on licensing and system requirements, see [Deployment guide for Visio](deployment-guide-for-visio.md) and [Deployment guide for Project](deployment-guide-for-project.md).
 Note that when deploying with the Office 365 Installer Wizard in Configuration Manager, the same detection method is used for Office, Visio, Project and other products.
 We recommend updating the detection method so it's unique for each product.
 For more information, see [Detection Methods](/mem/configmgr/apps/deploy-use/create-applications#bkmk_dt-detect).

-## Remove Office with Configuration Manager
+## Configure uninstall with Configuration Manager

-To remove Office, do the following:
+To allow the application to be uninstalled, do the following:

 1. Review the description of the **Remove** attribute in the [ODT Reference](office-deployment-tool-configuration-options.md#remove-element).
 Create a matching **uninstall.xml** file and place it in the previously chosen download location.
 2. Navigate to **Software Library** > **Overview** > **Application Management** > **Applications**, select the just created application, switch to the **Deployment Type** tab and edit the **Office 365 Default Deployment Type**.